videolan/x265/doc/reST/cli.rst

 	it adds one line per run.
 If :option:`--csv-log-level` is greater than 0, it writes one line per frame.
 Default none

-	When frame level logging is enabled, several frame performance statistics are listed:
+	Several frame performance statistics are available when :option:`--csv-log-level` is greater than or equal to 2:

 	**DecideWait ms** number of milliseconds the frame encoder had to wait, since the previous frame was retrieved by the API thread,